hhalim/dynfan/README.md

 -s Sleep delay in seconds, set interval of temperature check.
 Default: 10 -d Delta temperature before fan speed is changed.
 Default: 3
 ```
-Fan speed is set to automatic when the temp range is outside the lower/upper range.
+Fan speed is set to automatic when the temp range falls outside the lower/upper range.